Should you upgrade from the Galaxy Watch Active 2 to the Galaxy Watch 4?

 Regardless of whether you choose the Samsung Galaxy Watch 4 or the Galaxy Watch 4 Classic, you'll get better internal specs.
 Both models offer 1.5GB of RAM and 16GB of internal storage, which is quite an improvement from the predecessor.
 What stays the same?
 You'll have 5 ATM + IP68 water-resistance ratings as well as MIL-STD-810G durability.
 You also get Wi-Fi connectivity and optional LTE connectivity.

 Most people will agree the biggest change is the operating system.
 There's been a lot of buildup to this, so by now, you probably know that the Samsung Galaxy Watch 4 is the first smartwatch to run on Wear OS 3.
-It's also the first Wear OS device to be powered by an Exynos SoC.
+It's also the first Wear OS device powered by an Exynos SoC.
 The 5nm processor boasts a 20% faster CPU and 50% more RAM.
-You can expect smoother and more effortless performance all around.
+As a result, you can expect smoother and more effortless performance all around.

 The Galaxy Watch 4 Series also offers improved health sensors.
 The star of the show is the new 3-in-1 BioActive sensor, which consists of a single chip designed to take various measurements.
 Samsung states that this chip places the measurement tool closer to the user's skin to make measurement more precise.
 The BioActive chip runs three sensors: optical heart rate, electrical heart, and Bioelectrical Impedance Analysis (BIA).